-In 2001, the ICRC Regional Delegation in New Delhi initiated the Henry Dunant Memorial Moot Court Competition to promote better awareness of IHL among law students at universities throughout India.
+In 2001, ICRC Regional Delegation for South Asia initiated the Henry Dunant Memorial Moot Court Competition, with the aim of promoting better awareness of IHL among law students at universities throughout India.
 This competition is named in memory of Mr Henry Dunant, the co-founder of the ICRC and the Red Cross and Red Crescent Movement in 1863.